RS Canum Venaticorum variable

 An RS Canum Venaticorum variable is a type of variable star.
 The variable type consists of close binary stars having active chromospheres which can cause large stellar spots.
 These spots are believed to cause variations in their observed luminosity.
 Systems can exhibit variations on timescales of years due to variation in the spot surface coverage fraction, as well as periodic variations which are, in general, close to the orbital period of the binary system.
 Some systems exhibit variations in luminosity due to their being eclipsing binaries.
 Typical brightness fluctuation is around 0.2 magnitudes.
 They take their name from the star RS Canum Venaticorum (abbreviated RS CVn).
+A nearby example is χ1 Orionis, at only 28 light years away.

+Classification

 Otto Struve (1946) first called attention to the group, but it was Oliver (1974) who was the first to formally propose a set of observational characteristics to define the RS CVn criteria.
 The working definition, as it is used today, was that set down by Hall (1976).

 The RS CVn systems are divided into five separate subgroups: